 That same proxy also emits tap events.
 Each tap event contains a copy of the request and the canonical response the Python service sent to the user.
 Those tap events go to the Go service on a shadow path.
 From the outside world, nothing has changed.
 Clients talk to Python, and Python talks to the live production database.

 The Go service never serves real users during this phase.
 It only sees tap events.
 For each event, it reconstructs the request, runs its version of the logic against a separate datastore, and compares its outputs with the Python response recorded in the event.
 The Python response is always the source of truth.
-There’s no second call back into Python to guess what it might do.

 The Go service has its own datastore, usually a snapshot or replica of production that’s been detached so it can be written freely.
 This is the sister datastore.
 The Go service only talks to it for reads and writes.
 It never touches the real production DB.
 The sister datastore is close enough to show real-world behavior but isolated enough that nothing breaks.